cudmore/pie/readme.md

 ### Wiring diagram

-This is a full wiring diagram for option #3, recording video on a scope using a Teensy with a motorized treadmill.
+This is a full wiring diagram for option #4, recording video on a scope using a Teensy with a motorized treadmill.
 To wire a Raspberry Pi to a scope, please see the [scope wiring tutorial](readme-scope.md).
 This wiring diagram is made with [Fritzing][fritzing], download the [pie.fzz](docs/img/pie.fzz) file.

 <IMG SRC="docs/img/pie_fritzing.png">

 ### Pin table

-This table shows all the pin connections for option #3.
-To wire a Raspberry Pi to a scope without a Teensy (option #2), make sure you connect the Raspberry Pi `triggerOut`, `frame`, and `triggerIn` pins to a level-shifter and then to the scope.
+This table shows all the pin connections for the full treadmill system (option #4).
+To wire a Raspberry Pi to a scope without a Teensy (option #3), make sure you connect the Raspberry Pi `triggerOut`, `frame`, and `triggerIn` pins to a level-shifter and then to the scope.
 See the [scope wiring tutorial](readme-scope.md) for details.

 [Download pdf](docs/img/pie_pins.pdf) of this table.